SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 #### Client Certificate authentication

 Here the Username is derived from the Common Name (CN) used in the TLS Client Certificate signed by a Certificate Authority that is also trusted by the broker.
-This Username must be also provisioned in the broker and it shall be ensured that Client Certificate authentication is enabled.
+This Username must be also provisioned in the broker under Client Usernames and it shall be ensured that Client Certificate authentication is enabled.

 Refer to a [step-by-step configuration guide for PubSub+ Cloud](https://docs.solace.com/Cloud/ght_client_certs.htm?Highlight=Client%20Certificate%20authentication) or the [detailed general configuration guide in Solace documentation](https://docs.solace.com/Configuring-and-Managing/Configuring-Client-Authentication.htm#Client-Cert).

 The connection secret shall contain the Client Certificate, along with the Client Key, as in the following sample.
-Notice that here line breaks have been replaced by `\n` or it is also acceptable to simply delete them:
+Notice that line breaks have been replaced by `\n` or as another option it is also acceptable to simply remove them:
 ```json
 {
   "Host": "https://mr-1js1tiv17mwh.messaging.solace.cloud:9443",